duangtian/pacman-demojava/README.md

 # pacman-demojava

-using java GUI Ex Jframe JLabel and Draw Pacman from
+using java GUI Ex.
+Jframe JPanel JLabel and Draw Pacman from  paintComponent class in JPanel